dartmouth-cs98/18w-si32/docs/downloads/README.md

 # Downloads

 Below are various downloads to aid in the bot development process.

-### Bot Devlopment Kit
+### Bot Development Kit

 You can download the bot development kit [here.](https://s3.amazonaws.com/monad-assets/devkit.zip)